-School-aged children may have similar reactions to younger children.
+School-aged children may have reactions similar to younger children.
 You may notice your school-aged child is easily upset and has mood swings.
 And you may observe:

-- Regressing to younger behaviors (e.g. asking parents to feed or dress him or her)
+- Regressing to younger behaviors (e.g. asking parents to feed or dress them)

-- Withdrawing from playgroups and friends
+- · Withdrawing from playgroups and friends

-- Competing for parents' attention
+- · Competing for parents' attention

 - Worrying about going to school or being away from parents

-- Having trouble focusing on school work
+- · Having trouble focusing on schoolwork